codenameone/codenameone-demos/ToastBarDemo/README.md

-# Status Bar Demo
+# Toast Bar Demo

-This app demonstrates the use of the StatusBar component.
+This app demonstrates the use of the ToastBar component.

 ## Screencast